 Double topping for Stefani*

-*That is actually in the recipe she sent.
-Isn’t she sweet?
+*That is actually in the recipe my mother-in-law sent.
+Isn't she sweet?

 For those astute readers among you, you may note that Nancy’s casserole does not contain any maple syrup, my cupcake filling flavor.
 Many sweet potato casseroles do, including this recipe from a fellow St. Louis blogger.